Appointments and Membership

 Understanding Exec roles and their training

 All exec roles go to Full and they complete their training afterwards.
-Module 1EX (see below) and GDPR (where required), need to be completed within 5 months of the role being started.
+Modules 1, SAFE, SFTY and GDPR need to be completed within 5 months of the role being started.

 Note, it is harder to track the training of roles that have gone to Full so the Training Assistant Report should be used and can be obtained from the Local Training Manager.